zhuermu/mcpppttranslator/README.md

 - Preserve formatting during translation
 - Support for AWS Bedrock Nova models
 - Intelligent handling of proper nouns, brand names, and special content
-- Optimized MCP implementation with fallback support
+- Full MCP protocol compliance with proper initialization and tool handling
+- Fallback implementation when MCP library is not available

 ## Supported Languages